chaotic-binary/get_next_line/readme.md

 Compilation will be done this way : gcc -Wall -Wextra -Werror -D BUFFER_SIZE=32 get_next_line.c get_next_line_utils.c Your read must use the BUFFER_SIZE defined during compilation to read from a file or from stdin.

-Bonus part
-To be able to manage multiple file descriptor with your get_next_line.
-For example, if the file descriptors 3, 4 and 5 are accessible for reading, then you can call get_next_line once on 3, once on 4, once again on 3 then once on 5 etc. without losing the reading thread on each of the descriptors.

 int main()
 {
     int fd, ret;